Okmeque1/software/README.md

 I'm Okmeque1,a lone coder who does mostly stuff that already exists in my own fasion (like the way that passwords are saved is by having a set name written to a save file.)Don't ask me for specific needs as I do stuff on my own,no need for help there.

 If you plan on updating my code,please make sure to include at the VERY start of the program who updated it,on what date and time and what changed.
-If the changes feel not right :
+If the changes don't feel right :

 1 → If you are a end-user,please make sure to report it in the ISSUES tab,located at the right of the code tab/underneath my name.